r0dok/iOS-Obsidian-Walkthrough/README.md

 # Obsidian iOS Git Sync via iSH

-Getting Obsidian to sync with GitHub on iOS is not straightforward.
+Getting Obsidian to sync with GitHub on iOS is not SO MUCH PAIN.
 The plugin behaves differently on mobile, iSH has memory constraints, and there are a few failure modes that will cost you time if you don't know about them upfront.
 This is a practical walkthrough of what actually works.

 ---